Arlen22/TiddlyServer/README.md

  3. Rename `example-settings.json` to just `settings.json` and configure your tree with the actual folders you want to serve.
 See below for details on settings.json.
  4. `node server.js` or `node server.js /path/to/settings.json`

 The editions folder is not included in the bundle due to the sheer number of files, as it only contains data folders and is not needed for TiddlyServer to operate.
-It is included separately in the release and is always the same version as the bundled file contains.
+It is included separately in the release and is always from the same version of TiddlyWiki as the bundled file contains.
 The empty "server" edition is also included as a separate download for convenience as this is used as a data folder template.

 ### Source code version
  1. Download and unzip the source code from the latest release. https://github.com/Arlen22/TiddlyServer/releases